C-Sinclair/dotai/.ai/session/start-session.md

 5. Be prepared to help implement tasks and features listed in the Next Steps section, recalling relevant details for specific components or code areas.

+6. Update the project specification file in `.ai/project/spec.md` with any changes or additions discussed during the session.

-6. At the end of the session, create a new status update using the guidelines in `end-session.md`.
+7. At the end of the session, create a new status update using the guidelines in `end-session.md`.